Summary

 Q1: What is a share buyback?

-A1: Company repurchases shares, reducing outstanding equity and increasing EPS.
+A1: A corporate action where the company repurchases shares, reducing outstanding equity and increasing EPS.

 Q6: What is the EPS impact?

-A6: EPS increases due to fewer outstanding shares.
+A6: EPS increases by ~2.5% due to the reduction of 10 crore outstanding shares.

 Conclusion: Reinforcing Trust and Longevity